ducbao414/pocketserver-feedback/README.md

 This repository is for reporting bugs, requesting features, or asking questions about [PocketServer](https://apps.apple.com/app/id6743850070).

-PocketServer is an app for spinning up persistent background HTTP/WebDAV Servers and Local Files & Folders Sharing on iOS and macOS.
-The app itself is not open source, but this space is available for users to give feedback or get support.

 ## How to Use This Repo

 - Open an [issue](https://github.com/ducbao414/pocketserver-feedback/issues/new) if: